What is the history of the Knowledge Base?

 After over three years of work by Mike MacKenzie, Ed Dragomer, David Jantzen, Mark Meiss, Mike Fragassi, Josh Reedy, Andrea Donderi, Jonathan Phillips, and others, a new iteration of the Knowledge Base code, KB3, went into production in July 2002.

-Note: The legacy Knowledge Base code will be replaced by a community-source solution available through the Kuali Foundation.
-See Kuali Knowledge Management System (KMS).
+Note: The legacy Knowledge Base code will be replaced by an open-source solution developed at Indiana University.
+See IU Knowledge Management System (KMS).